Veterans leading FPL’s charge for energy independence and low bills

 Navy officer Mitchell Heaton, left, Air Force veteran Tal Berman, center, and Army officer Daniel Brankin represent different branches of the U.S. military, and use their collective experiences into a remarkable joint operation.

-Westlake, Fla. - A trio of U.S. veterans, each with a unique story from his fight to defend American independence, unite alongside a sea of solar panels glistening in the bright Florida sun.
+WESTLAKE, Fla. - A trio of U.S. veterans, each with a unique story from his fight to defend American independence, unite alongside a sea of solar panels glistening in the bright Florida sun.

 For these vets, each panel serves as a symbol of their new mission as they stand on the forefront of helping create American energy independence.